 Deming is a tiny town located in the state of Washington.
 With a population of 339 people and just one neighborhood, Deming is the 310th largest community in Washington.
-Deming has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Deming has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Deming is a blue-collar town, with 78.91% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Deming is a town of production and manufacturing workers, transportation and shipping workers, and service providers.
-There are especially a lot of people living in Deming who work in food service (20.31%), teaching (0.78%), and office and administrative support (0.00%).
+Deming is a blue-collar town, with 81.82% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Deming is a town of transportation and shipping workers, production and manufacturing workers, and service providers.
+There are especially a lot of people living in Deming who work in food service (18.18%), office and administrative support (0.00%), and sales jobs (0.00%).

 Because of many things, Deming is a great place for families with children to consider.
 First of all, many other families with children live here, making Deming a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Deming has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Deming’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.